mattbanderson/mattbanderson.github.io/_posts/2024-11-17-dolly-sods-wilderness-trip.markdown

 # Day 1

 I drove to Dolly Sods from Ohio, so I decided to use the Red Creek trailhead for access.
 The  trailhead parking lot was a bit confusing, but I just parked next to a few other cards and figured I was good.
 The trailhead itself has good signage and an optional log book to enter your expected itinerary.
 The trail itself has no blazes, though intersections are marked by signs.
 In fall with the leaves down, following the trail can be a bit tricky.
 I quickly managed to lose the trail after passing through a camp site.
 It is not really possible to get lost since this stretch of trail parallels the Red Creek, but bushwhacking does make for a slower pace.
-I did manage to find the junction with the Little Stonecoal Trail where it crosses Red Creek, and it did not look like a well-traveled path:
+I did manage to find the junction with the Little Stonecoal Trail where it crosses Red Creek, and it did not look like a well-traveled path.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105984275/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105984275_dda2a5fe2d_h.jpg" width="1600" height="1205" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
-*Little Stonecoal Trail Red Creek crossing
+*Little Stonecoal Trail Red Creek crossing*

 Soon enough, I encountered three hikers going the opposite direction about 50 feet away, and thanks to their superior wayfinding I was able to get back on the trail.
 When I was planning the trip, I was not sure if I would continue on the Red Creek Trail until it joined the Rocky Point Trail upstream, or take the Big Stonecoal Trail up to the Rocky Point Trail to check out the Lion's Head overlook.
 I planned to visit Lion's Head on Day 3, so I did not necessarily have to see it on Day 1.
 As I got further along the Red Creek, the trail stayed far enough into the forest that there were not a ton of views of the creek.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54105871104/in/album-72177720321599342/" title="Dolly Sods Wilderness"><img src="https://live.staticflickr.com/65535/54105871104_67b4b5d62b_h.jpg" width="1205" height="1600" alt="Dolly Sods Wilderness"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
-*One good view down into Red Creek
+*Good view down into Red Creek&

  As a result, I decided to take Big Stonecoal, cross Red Creek, and head uphill to Lion's Head.
 The creek cross with beautiful, with just a big of challenge rock-hopping to keep my feet dry.